mewais/UniqueIntervalTree/README.md

 An interval tree is a special type of tree structure that is used to find any numeric intervals overlapping with another.
 Interval trees are usually built using any type of binary search tree.

 ## Implementation
-This is a C++ implementation for a special type of an interval tree.
+This is a C++11 implementation for a special type of an interval tree.
 Specifically, interval trees usually allow overlapping ranges or intervals to exist within the tree, but this implementation does not, hence the name `UniqueIntervalTree`.
 This is a header only implementation, based on a red black tree.
 The implementation is templated and can work with any type of key and value provided the following:
 1. The key type adheres to the following restrictions:
    1. Must be comparable (i.e. must support/override the `==` and `!=` operators)